junjunparkpark/Fitly/README.md

 # Fitly

-> A web application for tracking calories built with React, Redux, Node(with Express middleware), Webpack, GraphQL and MongoDB.
+> A web application for tracking calories built with React, Node(with Express middleware), Webpack.

 *For best experience, please view this README in the browser*.